Tomáš Hellebrandt: Early life and education

 Tomáš Hellebrandt was born on 7 April 1982 in Žilina.
 At the age of ten he moved with his parents to Dubai, where he grew up.

-Hellebrandt studied economics at University of Oxford and the London School of Economics.
+Hellebrandt studied economics at the University of Oxford and the London School of Economics.
 Following graduation, he worked as an economist at the Bank of England and later at the Peterson Institute for International Economics.

 Between 2017 and 2022, Hellebrandt worked as an analyst at the Ministry of Finance in Slovakia.
 He left the ministry after criticizing the minister Igor Matovič for ignoring the evidence presented by the staff of the ministry and cooperating with extreme right politicians to push his agenda through the parliament.
 The president Zuzana Čaputová subsequently criticized the government for creating a hostile environment for senior civil servants.

 Political career

 Following his departure from the ministry, Hellebrandt joined the Progressive Slovakia party and became its economic expert.

 In the election campaign leading up to the 2023 Slovak parliamentary election, Hellebrandt became a target of fake news.
-The far right online influencer Daniel Bombic claimed Hellebrandt either died or was close to death after receiving the fourth dose of vaccine against COVID-19.
+The far-right online influencer Daniel Bombic claimed Hellebrandt either died or was close to death after receiving the fourth dose of vaccine against COVID-19.
 Hellebrandt and his political party responded to the rumor by confirming Hellebrandt was in perfect health and criticizing those spreading the rumor for causing needless stress to Hellebrandt's family.

 After winning a mandate in the election, Hellebrandt wore a rainbow ribbon on his jacket during the swear in ceremony.

-On 6 February 2024, Hellebrandt resigned his MP seat after failing to disclose an infectious illness while being treated at a hospital in Žilina.
+On 6 February 2024, Hellebrandt resigned his MP seat after failing to disclose being infected with HIV while being treated at a hospital in Žilina.